fedejordan/modak-react-native-challenge/readme.md

    yarn install
    ```

+3. Prebuild the app:
+   - Run the following command to generate the native iOS and Android directories:
+     ```bash
+     expo prebuild
+     ```

-3. Run the app:
+4. Run the app:
    - Start the development server: `expo start`
-   - iOS: Press `i` in the terminal or scan the QR code with the Expo Go app.
-   - Android: Press `a` in the terminal or scan the QR code with the Expo Go app.
+   - iOS: Open the project in Xcode and run it on a simulator or device.
+   - Android: Open the project in Android Studio and run it on a simulator or device.

-4. Use deep links:
+5. Use deep links:
    ```
    modak-rn-challenge://product/{productId}
    modak-rn-challenge://category/{categoryName}